qupath/qupath-extension-align/README.md

 independently from the main QuPath project.
 And perhaps so someone will fork it and make a better version.

+## Installing

+To install the Align extension, download the latest `qupath-extension-align-[version].jar` file from [releases](https://github.com/qupath/qupath-extension-align/releases) and drag it onto the main QuPath window.

+If you haven't installed any extensions before, you'll be prompted to select a QuPath user directory.
+The extension will then be copied to a location inside that directory.

+You might then need to restart QuPath (but not your computer).

 ## Building

-You can build the extension with
+You can build the extension from source with

 ```bash
 gradlew clean build